-I was absolutely moved by this movie when I saw it in the theater.
+I was moved by this movie when I saw it in the theater.
 Since that December evening in 2003, Cold Mountain has remained in my All-Time Top 25.
-While an excellent movie, had it come out today, it might not have made as much of an impact.
-I equate this experience to 1994’s Legends of the Fall in terms of just being in awe of what I was watching on film.
-It’s almost like I didn’t know yet that movies could be made like that…these poignant love stories based around the hell that is war, the atrocities that happen during these lawless times, and what some will do to get back to the ones they love.
+While an excellent film, had it come out today, it might not have made as much of an impact.
+I equate this experience to 1994’s Legends of the Fall in terms of being in awe of what I was watching on film.
+It’s almost like I didn’t know yet that movies like this existed, ones with poignant love stories based around the hell that is war, the atrocities that happen during these lawless times, and what some will do to get back to the ones they love.

-Cold Mountain tells us the story of a woman and a man during the Civil War.
+Cold Mountain tells the story of a woman and a man during the Civil War.
 Ada Monroe (Nicole Kidman – The Hours, Moulin Rouge!), the daughter of a preacher (Donald Sutherland – Ordinary People, Space Cowboys), has moved with her father to the fresh air of the titled North Carolina mountain from Charleston, SC, because of his poor health in late 1861.
 Ada is book smart but not street smart in a place where most people are street smart but not book smart.
 But she’s the son of a preacher’s daughter, and the main goal for the beautiful Ada seems to be to find a suitor.
 Inman (Jude Law – Artificial Intelligence: AI, The Talented Mr. Ripley) is a lumberer.
-The unspoken attraction is communicated the moment they lock eyes.
-Inman is a Christian man himself and respects the proper protocol of wooing Reverend Monroe’s daughter.
+The unspoken attraction is communicated the moment they lock their eyes.
+Inman is a Christian and respects the proper protocol of wooing Reverend Monroe’s daughter.
 All is thrown into upheaval when it is revealed that Inman and his fellow confederates will “get their war.”
-There were many different reasons for the south succeeding from the Union.
-It is stated by Inman at one point that he is fighting mostly to protect the sacredness and beauty of Cold Mountain, and that seems to be substantiated in the context of States Rights, which was a key factor for the Carolina’s, at least according to this study.
+There were many different reasons for the South succeeding from the Union.
+Inman states at one point that he is mainly fighting to protect the sacredness and beauty of Cold Mountain, and that is substantiated in the context of States’ Rights, which was a key factor for the Carolinas, at least according to this study.

 Most of the movie is set four years in the future.
-Their lightning courtship happened so quickly that they haven’t even really held each other before he is called to duty.
+Their lightning courtship happened so quickly that they hadn’t even held each other before he was called to duty.
 They manage one kiss before he leaves, promising themselves to each other.
-And while they don’t share a lot of time on the screen together, you buy into their relationship simply through how the two look towards each other and speak softly and respectfully to one another.
+And while they don’t share much time on the screen together, you buy into their relationship simply by how they look towards each other and speak softly and respectfully.
 All had thought this had been a fast war, and it has proven to be anything but, seeing that it’s now four years later.
-And it is wartime, so life isn’t exactly great for either person.
-Inman longs for the war to be over so he can go back to Ada.
+And it is wartime, so life isn’t going great for either person.
+Inman longs for the war to end so he can return to Ada.
 She only wants him to come home.
 Unfortunately, tragedy strikes when Reverend Monroe’s health betrays him, and he dies.
 Without money or resources to take care of the family home, Ada relies on the help of her friends Sally (Kathy Baker – CBS’s Picket Fences, Edward Scissorhands) and the rugged mountain girl who takes no crap Ruby Thewes (Zellweger) who, after moving in with Ada, takes her under wing and shows her how to get her hands dirty.

-Meanwhile, Inman is fighting a war that he at first felt so strongly for, but now sees masses of humanity on both sides of lines being slaughtered.
+Meanwhile, Inman is fighting a war that he at first felt so strongly for but now sees masses of humanity on both sides of the lines being slaughtered.
 His friends are dying, and the thought of not getting back home to Ada is haunting him.
 When he is shot in the neck with a non-life-threatening wound while trying to save a fellow soldier, he ends up in the infirmary.
 A nurse reads one of the letters that Ada has sent to him.
 It is backdated, but it affects Inman nonetheless.
-Hearing her words and her last plea for him to return home to her causes him to desert the war and make the hike back home.
-And this is where the story gets super interesting and where I’ll stop posting specific incidents.
+Hearing her words and her last plea for him to return home to her causes him to desert the war and hike back home.
+This is where the story gets super interesting, and I’ll stop posting specific incidents.

-While Ada and others are being harassed by Teague (Ray Winstone – The Proposition, The Departed), Bosie (Charlie Hunnam – F/X’s Sons of Anarchy, Papillon and their small handful of men who are set to “protect” the women, children, and those too old to work on Cold Mountain while using their self-appointed authority to rid punish those harboring deserters, Inman is busy seeing some of the worst atrocities committed by people for self-gain, because they are in need to show their power, or they are as desperate during war times as everyone else.
-I won’t mention anything specifics, but there are some great cameos by Philip Seymour Hoffman, Melora Walters, Jena Malone, Giovanni Ribisi, Jackie Gleason, and Natalie Portman.
-It’s not quite the ensemble of Mystic River, but it’s a pretty darn close second.
+While Teague is harassing Ada and others (Ray Winstone – The Proposition, The Departed), Bosie (Charlie Hunnam – F/X’s Sons of Anarchy, Papillon and their small handful of men who are set to “protect” the women, children, and those too old to work on Cold Mountain while using their self-appointed authority to rid punish those harboring deserters, Inman is busy seeing some of the worst atrocities committed by people for self-gain, because they are in need to show their power, or they are as desperate during war times as everyone else.
+I won’t mention anything specific, but there are some great cameos by Philip Seymour Hoffman, Melora Walters, Jena Malone, Giovanni Ribisi, Jackie Gleason, and Natalie Portman.
+It’s not quite the ensemble of Mystic River, but it’s a close second.
 And each of these people serves some purpose in progressing or delaying the reunion of Inman and Ada.
 And that doesn’t include the Union forces hot on his trail or the Confederate sympathizers who look at a small payday of returning deserters to officials who can hold them accountable.

 Cold Mountain is a movie I’ll continue to watch every five or so years.
-I understand that when you break down its story, it’s a straightforward one and one that’s been told time and time again…lovers separated by circumstance, determined to do whatever it takes to get back to one another.
-This story is not for the faint of heart, and while we think we know how it’s going to end, the end is very much in doubt until the final minutes.
+I understand that when you break down its story, it’s a straightforward one and one that’s been told repeatedly, which is lovers separated by circumstance, determined to do whatever it takes to get back to one another.
+This story is not for the faint of heart, and while we think we know how it will end, the end is very much in doubt until the final minutes.

 Plot 8.5/10